Technician49/scribbles/Protocol scribbles v0.9.md

 https://www.ftdichip.com/Drivers/VCP.htm

 The notes are scribbles in no particular order.
 We dug up the cable and found a serial line..
+Turns out we can observe and interfere.
-We tapped it and cross checked with the documentation we 'obtained'..
+We tapped it, looked and cross-checked with the documentation we 'obtained'..

 ## [ListPrivateBankNr]
 Seems to work in residential areas where the high value private banking customers live.